KendrickBelizaire/PayWise/README.md

 To run Paywise, ensure you have:

 Java Development Kit (JDK) 11 or higher
-Any preferred Java IDE (e.g., IntelliJ IDEA, Eclipse) Installation
+A Java IDE, such as IntelliJ IDEA or Eclipse Installation
 Clone the Repository: